PolideaInternal/beam/sdks/java/io/snowflake/README.md

         --schema=<SNOWFLAKE SCHEMA>
         --table=<SNOWFLAKE TABLE IN DATABASE>
         --query=<IF NOT TABLE THEN QUERY>
-        --integrationName=<SNOWFLAKE INTEGRATION NAME>
+        --storageIntegration=<SNOWFLAKE STORAGE INTEGRATION NAME>
-        --externalLocation=<GCS LOCATION STARTING WITH gcs://...>
+        --stagingBucketName=<GCS BUCKET NAME>
         --runner=<DirectRunner/DataflowRunner>
         --project=<FOR DATAFLOW RUNNER: GCP PROJECT NAME>
         --tempLocation=<FOR DATAFLOW RUNNER: GCS TEMP LOCATION STARTING WITH gs://...>
         --region=<FOR DATAFLOW RUNNER: GCP REGION>
         --appName=<OPTIONAL: DATAFLOW JOB NAME PREFIX
     "
 ```

-Then in the code it is possible to access the parameters with arguments using the `options.getExternalLocation();` command.
+Then in the code it is possible to access the parameters with arguments using the `options.getStagingBucketName();` command.

 ### Running tests command with pipeline options